 Aside from Instagram, TikTok and Twitch are becoming major players in influencer marketing.
 Research shows that audiences under 30 prefer short-form video network TikTok as a means of engaging with brands.
 On the other hand, online streaming platform Twitch is becoming popular not only to gamers but also for other brand ambassadors.
 This means businesses targeting a younger market should also consider working with influencers popular in these platforms to maximize their brand’s reach.

 Influencer marketing is quickly rising with businesses showing intent on dedicating more of their budget to this strategy each year.
-And while we’ve provided some influencer marketing statistics you can use to reposition your business, some readers might still have questions.
-We’ve compiled a list of commonly asked questions about influencer marketing statistics.
+And while we’ve provided some statistics you can use to reposition your business, some readers might still have questions.
+We’ve compiled a list of commonly asked questions about influencer marketing.

 1. What is the most reliable way to measure the ROI for influencer marketing?